BLCM/bl3mods/Apocalyptech/README.md

   own historical interest.
 - `bloody_harvest_enable.txt`/`bloody_harvest_disable.txt` - These can be
   used to enable Bloody Harvest even after the event is over, or disable it prematurely.
-The disabling one has been tested and works great;
-  obviously we'll have to wait until after the event is over to find out if the enabling one works.
-Will almost certainly interfere with future events, if you happen to run 'em while they're active.
+The enabling script will also include the other balance hotfixes which were active during the last week(s) of the event, which includes health modifiers and other minor fixes.
+These will almost certainly interfere with future events, if you happen to run 'em while they're active.
 - `red_text_explainer.txt` - a BL3 version of Ezeith's BL2 mod.
 Puts
   descriptions of weapon/grenade effects on the red text.
 Shields, Artifacts, and COMs have been omitted since BL3 already lists those explicitly.